-Can vitamin C, coffee or 'hair of the dog’ really help a hangover?
-Dr Sarah Jarvis tells us which hangover cures work and which ones we should avoid.
+Can vitamin C, a strong coffee or the ‘hair of the dog’ really ease a hangover?
+Dr Sarah Jarvis tells us which hangover cures may help and which ones to avoid.

-Possibly, but largely because you are more likely to underestimate your intake and therefore may drink more.
-All alcohol can cause hangovers, but dark drinks (such as port or dark spirits) tend to be the worst offenders because they contain congeners (chemicals which contribute to their taste and colour).
-Mixing drinks means you’re more likely to have drinks containing congeners.
+Possibly.
+Largely because you’re more likely to underestimate your intake and drink more than you think.
+All alcohol can cause hangovers, but dark drinks (such as port or dark spirits) tend to be the worst offenders because they contain congeners – chemicals which contribute to their taste, colour and aroma, but which break down in the body to form toxic compounds.
+Mixing drinks means you’re more likely to have drinks containing these types of toxins.

-Does eating before bed absorb the alcohol and help a hangover?
+3. Does eating before bed absorb the alcohol and help your hangover?

-No – by the time you get to bed, the alcohol will have left your stomach and been absorbed into your bloodstream, so it’s too late to have any effect on absorbing alcohol.
-Aim to eat before drinking (and drink in moderation) instead.
+No. By the time you get to bed, the alcohol will have left your stomach and been absorbed into your bloodstream, so it’s too late to have any effect on alcohol absorption.
+Aim to eat before you drink – and drink in moderation – instead.

-No – there is absolutely no evidence for this.
-The celebrities seen having intravenous infusions of vitamins and minerals to prevent or treat hangovers are kidding themselves and wasting their money!
+No. There is absolutely no evidence for this.
+The celebrities seen having intravenous infusions of vitamins and minerals to prevent or treat hangovers are kidding themselves!

-Possibly slightly.
-Hangovers are caused by a combination of your body having been hit with a dose of toxin (alcohol), the effect of congeners, lack of quality sleep (your body’s sleep rhythm is disturbed by alcohol so you’re likely to wake early, having had poor quality sleep) and dehydration.
-In moderate quantities, coffee can help to rehydrate you.
-Caffeine can also raise your levels of alertness, but it won’t help with other aspects of the hangover.
+Possibly.
+Hangovers are caused by a combination of your body having been hit with a dose of toxin (alcohol), the effect of congeners, lack of quality sleep (your body’s sleep rhythm is disturbed) and dehydration.
+In moderate quantities, coffee may help rehydrate you and raise levels of alertness, but it won’t help with other aspects of your hangover.

 Found this useful?
 Now read...

 Despite our best intentions, many of us get carried away every now and then.
-If you’re feeling a little worse for wear read our guide to easing the effects of alcohol the morning after.
+If you’re feeling a little worse for wear, read our guide on easing the effects of alcohol the morning after.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.